One of my favorite new tiny house builders is the Oregon Cottage Company led by architect Todd Miller.

 Lighting throughout the house is built into the walls and the ceilings (in one area there’s lighting directly built into the underside of a custom shelf).

-And then there’s your classic Japanese style soaking tub which are perfect for tiny houses.
-And of course they added a shower head above so you can double the use as a shower and not just a tub.
+And then there’s your classic Japanese style soaking tub which is perfect for a tiny home.
+And of course, they added a shower head above so you can double the use as a shower and not just a tub.

 Images: Oregon Cottage Company